List on Bids44 →

 ConditionPrice RangeWhat It Means

-Note: Prices may be adjusted slightly for larger sizes (King/Queen) or premium materials (e.g., pure latex).
+Note: Prices can adjust slightly based on the original mattress type (e.g., coir, foam, spring, hybrid) and size (single, queen, king).
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Duroflex Mattress in 2026